bitsnnfl2021/bitsnnfl2021.github.io/index.md

 Tentative dates for presentation: Third week of September

+**IMPORTANT:** Filling of both paper ID and paper name are acceptable.
+Both cases will be considered.

 **Note:** The paper for the second, implementation based assignment will be different from the first, theoretical assignment.

 In case of any queries, feel free to contact `bitsnnfl@gmail.com`